pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/implementing-preview.md

 ## Before You Begin

-Make sure a `PREVIEW_SECRET` and proper credentials are properly configured on your WordPress instance.
+Make sure a `PREVIEW_SECRET` and valid credentials are properly configured on your WordPress instance.
 To do so, follow these instructions:

 1. Log in to your WordPress instance.